-here the fish can be sight fished with either a nymph or a dry fly as appropriate.
+The next section of water you come to is wider with some overhanging trees, here the fish can be sight fished with either a nymph or a dry fly as appropriate.
 Remember with the speed of water you will need to give a nymph plenty of time/distance to sink.
 Keep a lookout for the various deep holes and holding spots, these can be three to four feet deep and the fish are often stuck to the bottom at the front edge of the pool waiting for food to come over the edge.
-As you enter the water at the stile you are in one of the narrowest and fastest sections of the beat and getting a fly down to where the fish are is a challenge.
-The fish can often be tempted to a dry pattern appropriate to the time of year - aim to run the fly tight to the bank vegetation.